 How to Treat & Prevent Vehicle Rust Damage

 However, there are preventative measures you can take to help protect your vehicle.
-Knowing how to spot the early signs of damage and how to combat it proactively can save you no end of time and money in the long run.
-Here, we look at:
+Knowing how to spot the early signs of rust damage and how to combat it proactively can save you no end of time and money in the long run.

-Rust is an iron oxide, usually reddish-brown, and consists of hydrous iron (III) oxides and iron (III) oxide-hydroxide, typically associated with refined iron's corrosion.
-It is caused when an oxidised metal (i.e. the metal your car's bodywork is made from) reacts with iron, oxygen or water, leading to the breaking down or corrosion of the metal.
+Rust is an iron oxide, usually reddish-brown, and is caused when a metal (i.e. the metal your car's bodywork is made from) reacts with iron, oxygen or water, leading to the breaking down or corrosion of the metal.

 The most common causes of rust are: